Do you receive Washington State Medicaid?

 Covered Medical Services

-The Human Services Council provides non-emergency transportation assistance in Clark, Cowlitz, Klickitat, Skamania, and Wahkiakum Counties for those services covered by Medicaid (contact information below).
+The Community in Motion provides non-emergency transportation assistance in Clark, Cowlitz, Klickitat, Skamania, and Wahkiakum Counties for those services covered by Medicaid (contact information below).
 Paratransit Services provides non-emergency transportation assistance in Grays Harbor, Lewis, and Pacific Counties for those services covered by Medicaid.
 Medicaid transportation services provided by Paratransit Services can be reached at 360-377-7007.

-The Human Services Councol provides transportation to the closest medical provider of type of care you need in your community.
+The Community in Motion provides transportation to the closest medical provider of type of care you need in your community.
 We cannot transport to services which are not covered under your specific Medicaid program.

 Typical services to which we provide transportation include: